 Why You Will Love This Recipe

 - Shrimp is the perfect protein for a quick weeknight dinner.
-It is perfectly cooked in just six minutes which makes it great for a quick meal.
+It is perfectly cooked in just six minutes.

-- Have some extra vegetables languishing in the refrigerator?
+- Do you have some extra vegetables languishing in the refrigerator?
 Toss them in with the tomatoes.
+This dish is a great way to use up the odds and ends in your vegetable draw.

 Pasta: I chose rotini pasta for this dish.
 But you could easily use another short pasta like penne or bowtie.
-You could also substitute spaghetti noodles.
 Use whatever happens to be in your pantry.

 Olive Oil: I recommend using extra virgin olive oil because of its milder flavor.
 Save the regular olive oil for dishes that are cooked.